Thomas Jenner (publisher)

-Thomas Jenner (died 1673) was an English author, engraver, and publisher in London.
+Thomas Jenner (died 1673) was an English writer, engraver, and publisher in London.
 He kept from 1624 a print-shop by the south entrance of the Royal Exchange; it was recommended by John Evelyn to Samuel Pepys.

 In business

 With Michael Sparke, Jenner is regarded as a Puritan publisher, of works motivated by their moral, religious and Protestant patriotic content.
 An upmarket printseller with a broad base of stock, he was in competition with Peter Stent and Robert Walton.
 As well as portraits, some being of royalist interest, he sold broadsides and political material.
 Besides prints and books, he carried picture frames and stationery items.

 Engravers who worked for Jenner included Francis Delaram, William Marshall and Willem de Passe, whose wife Elizabeth is thought likely to have been a relation of Jenner.
 Jan Barra made a set of engravings for the five senses.

 Jenner's authors included Joseph Moxon and Matthew Stevenson.